Ceterai/Enternia/README.md

 > Not recommended as the mod on this resource **isn't updated by me**, so tends to be quite **outdated** and the above methods are highly preferred.

-Still, you can get it here: [Link](https://catalogue.smods.ru/archives/173393)
+Still, you can get it here: [Skymods | My Enternia](https://catalogue.smods.ru/archives/173393)

 ## Where to start